7 Best Places to Visit in November 2023

 You’ll gain a deeper insight by venturing into the ancient volcanic terrain, rugged mountain ranges, sparkling coastlines and unspoiled forests of New Zealand, known as Aotearoa (‘Land of the Long White Cloud’) to the Maori.

 Maori culture is a living treasure: a dynamic world of thriving customs and passionate people who share a deep spiritual connection with the land.

 It is one of the youngest cultures in the world, with the first Maori settlers voyaging from East Polynesia in canoes, landing on the North Island around 1000 years ago.
 Today, Maori culture is the cornerstone of New Zealand’s national identity, proudly preserved and celebrated across the country.

-Although the majority of Maori culture is found in the North Island, concentrated around the Northland, Waikato and Auckland regions, you can find amazing glimpses into Maori culture all over the country, including the South Island.
+Although the majority of Maori culture is found in the North Island, concentrated around the Northland, Waikato and Auckland regions, you can find amazing glimpses into Maori culture all over the country.

-At Wayfairer, we work closely with the local Maori of each region to offer unique, intimate experiences, providing authentic insights into New Zealand’s captivating culture.
+At Wayfairer, we work closely with the local Maori of each region to offer unique, intimate experiences and provide authentic insights into New Zealand’s captivating culture.

-Fascinating and engaging for adults and children alike, here are 12 of the best places in New Zealand for an unforgettable Maori cultural experience.
+Fascinating for adults and children alike, here are 12 of the best places in New Zealand for an unforgettable Maori cultural experience.